nerdalize/nerd/README.md

 # start two tasks for this workload
 # this will start the jrottenberg/ffmpeg container twice with the given arguments
-# input dataset d-96fac377 will be available in /input, data in /output will be uploaded when the task successfully executed
+# input dataset d-96fac377 will be available in /input, data in /output will be uploaded when the task has successfully executed
 $ nerd task start w-96fac375 -- -i /input/video1.mov -acodec copy -vcodec copy /output/video1.avi
 $ nerd task start w-96fac375 -- -i /input/video2.mov -acodec copy -vcodec copy /output/video2.avi